William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Freer Road - Here most of the houses were owned by the Bournville Village Trust, but were later adopted by Birmingham Council at the request of many residents in the belief that conditions would improve.
 A horse pulling a Birmingham Co-operative Dairies' milk cart in Freer Road c1950.

-Reproduced with the kind permission of the late Keith Berry from his on-line collection of photographs.
+Reproduced with the permission of the late Keith Berry.
 All Rights Reserved.

 During the late 19th the population of Aston grew to over 60 000.
 There were many decent well-built terraces of houses built for the artisan and lower-middle class.
 Some of these survive in good condition today.
 However, many of the working class and the poor lived in sub-standard back-to-back houses in dingy unhygienic courts.